 We generally run our rough in medium grit for two to four days to get the stones shaped and smoothed nicely.
 Harder materials or irregulary-broken materials take the longest amount of time.
 Smooth, stream/beach rounded pebbles or soft glasses might require only a day or two in medium grit to cut through the weathering rind and smooth any dings and dangs.
 At the end of each 24 to 48 hour period we do a quick rinse of the rough, place it back in the bowl, and recharge the barrel with fresh grit.

 We generally run fine grit for 24-36 hours.
 When polishing, we check the rocks about once every 12 to 24 hours and stop as soon as a bright polish is achieved.
-If you run the rocks too long in fine grit or polish, fragile rocks such as obsidian, glass and quartz will be bruised.
-Cleavable rocks like moonstone, labradorite, amazonite and any other feldspar will begin to fracture or grains of polish will be forced between the cleavage planes.
+If you run the rocks too long in fine grit or polish, fragile materials such as obsidian, glass, and quartz will be bruised.
+Cleavable rocks like moonstone, labradorite, amazonite and any other feldspar will begin to fracture, or grains of polish will be forced between the cleavage planes.
 Polishing for extended periods usually does not improve the polish - instead it bruises your stones and wastes electricity.

 That is how we process rocks and glass in a vibratory tumbler.
 We rarely burnish in soap but if the rocks have a foggy luster, burnising can significantly improve their appearance.
 We have an article and video about burnishing here.